basho/basho_docs/source/languages/en/riak/theory/concepts/strong-consistency.md

 * [[Active Anti-Entropy]] syncing
 * Riak [[Datatypes]]

 Second of all, strong consistency can be guaranteed only at the single-key level.
-There is currently no support for strong consistency across keys or in multi-key operations.
+There is currently no support for strong consistency across keys or for multi-key operations.